konstantintzt/Image-Editor/README.md

  - Gaussian blur
  - Color inversion
  - Color to transparency
+ - Add text
+ - Color picker

 ## Updates
-The next update will be focused on adding more image editing features.
-GUI stabilization is scheduled for a future update.
+Update 0.3 will focus on implementing drawing.
+For v0.4, error handling and GUI stabilization are scheduled.
+Stay tuned!